MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Import.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Import
+# import

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Imports a transportable shadow copy from a loaded metadata file into the system.
+imports a transportable shadow copy from a loaded metadata file into the system.

-For examples of how to use this command, see [Examples](#BKMK_examples).
+for examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax